ExpediaGroup/catalyst-server/README.md

 }
 ```

-For the configuration you can access the values in the `server/app` section from inside your code from the the `server.app.config` object.
-So the code to retrieve the example values look like this:
+You can access all the configuration values in your code from the `server.app.config` object.
+So the code to retrieve the example values looks like this:

 ```javascript
 const urlPrefix = server.app.config.get('urlPrefix');
 const siteTitle = server.app.config.get('siteTitle');
 ```

 The `register` block registers the plugins referenced.
-In this example it is using [shortstop](https://github.com/krakenjs/shortstop) to resolve node modules using `require:[module]` and resolve paths using `path:[file_path]`.
+In this example, it is using [shortstop](https://github.com/krakenjs/shortstop) to resolve node modules using `require:[module]` and resolve paths using `path:[file_path]`.

-Catalyst-server comes with the following short-stop resolvers:
+Catalyst-server ships with the following `shortstop` resolvers by default:

 * __file__ - read a file.
 * __path__ - resolve a path.